MD-AlHowsa/GoLDAP/README.md

 # GoLDAP

 GoLDAP is a **Gophish** addon that retrieves users from your **active directory** via **LDAP** protocol and then import them into a predefined group in your Gophish .
 By defualt LDAP will not return more than 1000 entries as a result for your query.
-However, GoLDAP uses LDAP paging to retrieve as many as your container has.
+However, GoLDAP uses LDAP paging to retrieve as many users as your container has.
 If you have ideas to improve the script, do not hesitate to contact me on: moh2006s@hotmail.com